Watermelon Lollipops

 Pipe a decorative white line underneath the green chocolate portion.

 Melt dark chocolate in a small, microwave-safe bowl.
-With a food-safe paintbrush, pipe a few “seeds” on the pink part of each watermelon lollipop.
+With a food-safe paintbrush, or a fine piping tip, paint or pipe a few “seeds” on the pink part of each watermelon lollipop.

 Return to silicone mat and allow chocolate to set completely.

-Once set, wrap lollipops in individual cello bags or layer between sheets of parchment in an airtight container. storage container.
+Allow chocolate to set, then wrap lollipops in individual cello bags or layer between sheets of parchment in an airtight container. storage container.
 Store at room temperature for up to one month.